Gronglegrowth/AOE-Wiki/docs/servers/server.md

 Now you should have a running local server.

+!!!
+Note
+	Be sure you have the [right Java version](../../performance/#which-java-to-use) for the modpack you want to play

 ## Installing a hosted server

 The choices here depend on the hosting service you have chosen.